soundpress/RulesOfNYC/docs/c01/index.rst

    (3) In systems using break glass type stations, at least one (1) extra glass for each station in the system shall be kept on the premises.

    (4) Each fire alarm system shall be in the charge of a person holding a Certificate of Fitness issued by the Commissioner.
-It shall be his responsibility to observe the provisions of § 8-01(p).
+It shall be his responsibility to observe the provisions of 2 RCNY § 8-01(p).

 (q) Alarm boxes.